deepset-ai/haystack-integrations/integrations/jina.md

 toc: true
 ---

+This integration allows users of Haystack to seamlessly use Jina AI's `jina-embeddings-v2` models in their pipelines.
+[Jina AI](https://jina.ai/embeddings/) is a multimodal AI company, with a vision to revolutionize the way we interpret and interact with information with its prompt and model technologies.

 Jina Embeddings v2 are state-of-the-art models, trained to understand and process large volumes of text data efficiently.
 The unique selling points include:

 1. Extended Document Handling: The ability to process and encode up to 8192 tokens is crucial for enterprises dealing with lengthy documents, such as legal documents, technical manuals, or comprehensive reports.